easydns/certbot-dns-easydns/README.rst

    dns_easydns_endpoint = https://rest.easydns.net

-The path to this file can be provided interactively or using the ``--certbot-dns-easydns:dns-easydns-credentials`` command-line argument.
-Certbot records the path to this file for use during renewal, but does not store the file's contents.
+The full path to this file can be provided interactively or by using the ``--dns-easydns-credentials`` command-line argument; that value appears in the ``domain.conf`` which Certbot creates to describe the domain which is the subject of the cert.
+Certbot records the absolute path to this file for use during renewal, but does not store the file's contents.

+The ``domain.conf`` file is created by ``certbot`` if it is not present, when the SSL cert is first provisioned by running the ``certbot certonly`` command (example below).
+If the ``--dns-easydns-credentials`` option is used, the resulting ``domain.conf`` file should reflect the location provided without any need for editing by the user.
+However, if the credentials file changes locations, then the ``domain.conf`` file will need to be updated to reflect the new location.
+It is worthy of note that in the ``domain.conf`` file, the parameter uses underscores in place of hyphens.

 .. note::